jina-ai/jina/docs/tutorials/video-search.md

 ```

 ### Choose Executors
-To encode video frames and query texts into the same space, we choose the pretrained CLIP models from OpenAI.
+To encode video frames and query texts into the same space, we choose the pretrained [CLIP model](https://github.com/openai/CLIP) from OpenAI.

 ```{admonition} What is CLIP?
 :class: info